The Perfect 3 Days In Rome Itinerary

 Rome is a city that can be explored on foot, so make sure you bring comfortable shoes as I found myself easily walking 10 miles a day.

-Personally, I wasn’t a fan of the metro due to its three lines which can get very crowded and is known for pickpocketing.
+Personally, I wasn’t a fan of the metro.
+There are only two lines, it can get very crowded, and is known for pickpocketing.
 The bus system was also too confusing for my taste.

 In my experience, I found that taking a taxi was the easiest and fastest way to travel longer distances, such as from the Vatican to Trastevere.
 You can usually find taxis at taxi stands, as hailing them on the street can be difficult.